 When properly executed, desert photography can produce some truly gorgeous results.
-The patterns, colors, and forms of desert landscapes lend themselves to the photographer’s art.
-In order to make the most out of your next trip to the desert, you should follow some basic guidelines.
-Here are eight desert photography tips that can help you fully capture the landscape’s beauty.
+The patterns, colors, and forms of desert landscapes lend themselves well to the art of photography.
+In order to make the most out of your next trip to the desert, however, you should follow some basic guidelines.
+That said, here are eight desert photography tips that can help you fully capture the landscape’s beauty.

 - Make Sure you Prep for Tough Conditions